DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-2. Click on the logo of operating system that you are using.
+2. Click on the logo of the operating system that you are using.
 I am using Windows

 <br>
 <br>